 So here’s what happened – in the early hours of February 9, 1963, after a white tie Spinster’s Ball, a very drunk William Zantzinger (who was with his wife) struck a number of employees at the Emerson Hotel in Baltimore, Maryland with a wooden toy cane he had purchased earlier that day.

 When Carroll, a barmaid, did not give him his drink quickly enough, he struck her in the shoulder and on the head with his toy cane.

 Zantzinger, the filthy individual that he was, threw out a lot of racial epithets as well.
 He then turned on his own wife, smacking her around and hitting her with his shoe.

 Carroll returned to the kitchen and told her co-workers that she was feeling ill after that man had upset her so.
 She collapsed and eight hours later, she was dead.

 The autopsy reported that she had hardened arteries, an enlarged heart and high blood pressure.
 They gave brain hemorrhage as the cause of death.

-After originally being charged with first degree murder, the charges were reduced to manslaughter when it was determined that it was his berating of Carroll that caused her death of the brain hemorrhage rather than the blows of the cane (the toy cane did not even leave any marks on her).
+After originally being charged with murder generally (which was basically their way of saying “homicide” – the charges weren’t actually decided yet), the charges became manslaughter when it was determined that it was his berating of Carroll that caused her death of the brain hemorrhage rather than the blows of the cane (the toy cane did not even leave any marks on her).